 Some alcoholics may be skilled at hiding their behavior from others.
 Functional alcoholism is a type of alcohol addiction where the individual does not seem to be adversely affected by his or her alcohol use – maintaining a home or a job, keeping a relationship, etc. But if the individual experiences withdrawal symptoms when alcohol use is stopped or exhibits erratic or abusive behavior, he or she may very well have an alcohol addiction.

 According to the NIAAA:

 Tragic outcomes from alcohol misuse are preventable, and healing is possible for those with alcohol addiction.
 Those seeking to recover from alcoholism can best do so through a residential or outpatient treatment program.
-Our alcohol detox centers in Los Angeles are much safer because they are supervised by our physicians.
+Our alcohol detox centers are much safer because they are supervised by our physicians.
 This is because the symptoms can be severe, even life-threatening.
 After detox, the process of mind, body, and spirit healing can begin.
 With therapeutic intervention and support, those who have suffered from alcohol addiction can lead healthy, sustainable lives in recovery.

-BeWell Recovery drug rehabs Los Angeles is part of a family of evidence-based residential and outpatient treatment centers.
+BeWell Recovery drug rehabs are part of a family of evidence-based residential and outpatient treatment centers.
 We help individuals suffering from addiction find the path to recovery, offering customized treatment experiences for the restoration of the mind, body, and spirit.
 If you or a loved one is seeking help for alcohol addiction, please get in touch with our team today.
 We can assess your situation and recommend treatment options, verifying your benefits for free.
 We have a no-hassle billing process and are committed to providing treatment designed specially for you.